 Probably the first one that pops into your mind is ‘making connections’.
 You’d probably be right!
 However, there are also other benefits.
 Such as spending time with your team outside of work (that is if you go as a team).

-Strengthening connections you have made in the past (if you bump into people you already know and take the time to chat to them again).
-Now this one is a little crazy but if you follow these tips and relax a bit, you might actually enjoy yourself!
+Strengthening connections you have made in the past (if you bump into people you already know and take the time to chat with them again).
+Now this one is a little wild but if you follow these tips and relax a bit, you might actually enjoy yourself!
 Networking events can definitely be fun and give you a break from your usual day-to-day routine.